 With periodic malfunctions in several store-bought compasses, including polarity issues, you want a compass you can count on.
 Learn proper care for a compass and how to protect polarity, as well as how it’s actually used in the field.
 Navigation is an essential survival skill; along with fire and water procurement and shelter building, navigating with a compass is a skill taught in Special Forces survival training as well as local survival schools in most areas.

-Shelter / Hammock -- Bear Mountain Bridge Hammock -
+Shelter / Hammock — Lawson Blue Ridge Hammock –

 This isn’t an ordinary hammock.
 An ordinary hammock pulls up on both ends, elevating your head and feet.
 For some people that’s an uncomfortable way to sleep.

-The "Bear Mountain Bridge Hammock" is a "sleep straight" hammock, due to the way it's constructed.
-It is also an enclosed shelter -- if you opt for one of these you don't need a tarp shelter or tent.
-Consider a hammock like this model for those times you want to be up off the ground -- for example during heavy rains or crossing through marsh, swamp, or even jungle.
+The “Lawson Blue Ridge Hammock” is a “sleep straight” hammock, due to the way it’s constructed.
+It also includes a mosquito net and a waterproof rainfly to protect you from the elements when needed — if you opt for one of these you don’t need a tarp shelter or tent.
+Consider a hammock like this model for those times you want to be up off the ground — for example during heavy rains or crossing through marsh, swamp, or even jungle.